adenh93/react-scaf/README.md

 ## Installation

-To install scaffed, run `npm install scaffed --save-dev`, or `yarn add -D scaffed` if using Yarn.
+To install scaffed, run `npm install -g scaffed`.

 Next, add the required configuration file to a directory in the top level of your project: `.scaffed/config.js`.